kyutai-labs/tts_longeval/README.md

     for monologues, and two entries for dialogs. `.wav` should be preferred for compatibility.
 Note that some TTS backends require the corresponding text to be available as a `.txt` file next to the `.wav`.
     DSM TTS models with cross attention speaker conditioning require a `.safetensors` file containing the speaker embeddings.
+    Those files can come from HuggingFace, see `speaker_audio_root` in the config above.
 - `language`: language code, e.g. `en` or `fr`.
 This is used to skip generation for entries for a given TTS backend if the language is not supported.
 - `tags`: arbitrary set of tags which can be used to further filter datapoints (see `--tags` in the main command).